 Ola Sendecki has been highly involved in all aspects of the chamber music scene ever since completing her studies, from baroque and classical through to jazz and new music.
-She is a founding member of the Sherazade Ensemble, which takes selected historical themes as inspiration and the Kubus Quartet, which performs almost exclusively contemporary works.
+She was a founding member of the Sherazade Ensemble, which took selected historical themes as inspiration and of the Kubus Quartet (2014-2020) , which performed almost exclusively contemporary works.
 She has led chamber music ensembles in both classical and contemporary music at many venues in Europe and beyond, including the Lucerne Festival, Yellow Lounge Berlin, Szenenwechsel Luzern, the Baden-Baden Autumn Festival and the Darmstadt and Donaueschingen Festival.
-She is a member of Nik Bärtsch's Mobile-Extended group
+She was a member of Nik Bärtsch's Mobile-Extended group

 Her regular chamber music partners include Kristian Nyquist

 (Pianoforte and Harpsichord) , Guido Larisch (Cello).